oliverkirby99/Password_Manager/README.md

 # Password_Manager
 Check the .README for details.
 Login, add/view passwords.
 Password file is encrypted.

+You need Python and run 'pip install cryptography' in cmd/terminal

 Password is admin

 the KEY file is required for encryption/decryption.
 Although, that makes the program really unsafe.